 The SMS can be configured differently for after-hours calls.
 During business hours, the tone assumes fast follow-up.
 After hours, the message should be honest about timing while still keeping the caller engaged:

-Standard after-hours:“Hi, [business name].
-We're closed right now but we've seen your call.
-Reply with your question and we'll call you back first thing tomorrow morning.”
+Standard after-hours: “Hi, [business name].
+We are closed right now but we have seen your call.
+Reply with your question and we will call you back first thing tomorrow morning.”

 For trades where emergency jobs carry a premium after-hours rate, you can be direct about it:

-Trades emergency triage:“Hi, [business].
+Trades emergency triage: “Hi, [business].
 After-hours rate applies for urgent jobs tonight.
-Reply YES if it's urgent and I'll call back in 15 minutes.
+Reply YES if it is urgent and I will call back in 15 minutes.
 Or reply with the issue if it can wait until morning.”

 This lets genuine emergencies reach you while non-urgent jobs queue for the morning.
 You stay available for real problems without your phone ringing all night for jobs that could wait.